MP for Keighley and Ilkley

 Shadow Minister (Environment, Food and Rural Affairs)

-Robbie Moore is a Conservative MP elected in 2019 to represent Keighley and Ilkley.
-He currently serves as Shadow Minister for Environment, Food and Rural Affairs and sits on the Petitions and Home Affairs Committees; he previously held a government role in the Department for Environment, Food and Rural Affairs from 2023 to 2024.
+Robbie Moore is the Conservative MP for Keighley and Ilkley, first elected in 2019.
+He currently serves as Shadow Minister for Environment, Food and Rural Affairs and sits on the Petitions Committee and the Home Affairs Committee; he previously served as Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs from 2023 to 2024.

 Generated 21 February 2026